htcondor/htcondor/docs/users-manual/managing-a-job.rst

   SCRIPT exits with the defined PRE\_SKIP value in the DAG input file.
-  This makes it possible for DAGMan to do recovery in a workflow that has such an event, as it would otherwise not have any event for the DAGMan node to which the script belongs, and in recovery, DAGMan’s internal tables would become corrupted.
+  This makes it possible for DAGMan to do recovery in a workflow that has such an event, as it would otherwise not have any event for the DAGMan node to which the script belongs, and in recovery, DAGMan's internal tables would become corrupted.

 | **Event Number:** 035